KaveB/Hello-World/README.md

 # Hello-World
 RefugeeWomenCode.
-Me,I am an aspiring frontend developer, aiming to learn coding as much as i can and use the knowledege and skills to train refugee women how to code.
-I am the founder of an organization called womenacrossborders and our aim is to empower refugee women to be self sustainable.
-I believe equiping refugee women with skills for the future, will enable them to be strong contributors to societies they end up calling home.
+Me,I once aspired to become a frontend developer, aiming to learn coding as much as i can and use the knowledege and skills to train refugee women how to code.
+Then I rediscovered who I really was!
+I am a people's person by nature.
+I take pride in making people and places better than I found them.

+I have worked in the areas of people development, employer branding and recruitment in both the private and public sector.
+This experience has enabled me to develop skills and expertise that are strongly people-oriented, yet focused on business growth.
+Talent acquisition and retention can be hard, however when a perfect match is made, both the individual and organization thrive.
+Making every TA practitioner's dream come true.